Cabernet Sauvignon: A noble grape

 The popularity of Claret continued for hundreds of years, with hundreds of thousands of litres being transported to the UK across the English Channel from France in the 1700s and 1800s.

-Australian wine pioneer James Busby first brought Cabernet Sauvignon to our shores in 1832, however unfortunately the first vineyard sites planted were unsuitable for the variety to thrive and most of the vines did not survive.
+Australian wine pioneer James Busby first brought Cabernet Sauvignon to Australian shores in 1832, however unfortunately the first vineyard sites were unsuitable and most of the vines did not survive.
 Due to this, Cabernet Sauvignon was initially not thought of as a high-quality wine and fruit was mainly used as a blending component.

 Australia is now home to the world’s oldest producing Cabernet Sauvignon vines, planted in 1886 in the northern Barossa, South Australia, however it’s more recent rise to fame in Australia can be shown in the numbers – in 1966 there were only 620 tonnes of Cabernet Sauvignon and nowadays there are over 260,000 tonnes crushed annually!